WHY DO CHRISTIANS TAKE THE BIBLE SERIOUSLY?

 • Abraham’s lying (on more than one occasion) about Sarah being his sister (Genesis 12:13, 20:2)

-• Moses’s murder of a man in Egypt (Exodus 2:11–12), his outburst of anger in the wilderness, how he misrepresented God and as a result wasn’t allowed to enter into the Promised Land (Numbers 20:10-12).
-Who wrote the books of Exodus and Numbers where these matters are explained?
+• Moses’s murder of a man in Egypt (Exodus 2:11–12), his outburst of anger in the wilderness, how he misrepresented God and, as a result, wasn’t allowed to enter into the Promised Land (Numbers 20:10–12).
+Who wrote the books of Exodus and Numbers where these failures are explained?
 Moses.
 He tells us about his failures and sins in his own writings.
 These sound like the words of someone who was committed to communicating the truth.

 • The nation of Israel rejecting God on numerous occasions to worship other false gods (e.g., the Book of Judges).
 What nation did God use to write down the Scriptures?
 Israel (the Jews).
 Is this the kind of thing they would make up about themselves?
 How unfaithful they were to the very God who saved them from their slavery in Egypt?
 I don’t think so.

-• David’s adultery with Bathsheba and subsequent murder of her husband Uriah (2 Samuel 11)
+• David’s adultery with Bathsheba and subsequent murder of her husband Uriah (2 Samuel 11).
+The coming Messiah was going to be a descendant of David.
+And yet we read of David’s failures and sins.

 • Peter denying he knew Jesus, after promising he would never do such a thing (Matthew 26:33ff)